The Best Smartphone to buy in June 2021: Apple, Samsung, OnePlus, Xiaomi, and more!

 The rest of the phone is top-notch too: the best display in the industry, the best SoC in Android, the longest-lasting battery life in a flagship.
 The only minor gripes are the relatively high price and large overall size.

-Samsung makes a lot of different phones, and they all have different USPs.
+Samsung makes a lot of different phones aimed at different markets.
 If you want to take a look at a narrower list, here are all the best Samsung Galaxy phones.

 Best Big Phone: Apple iPhone 12 Pro Max